cyscale/cyscale.com/src/pages/careers/product-designer.md

 location: Romania
 date: 2021-12-16T08:39:41.951Z
 permalink: product-designer
+description:
-description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
-We are looking for an experienced product designer.
+description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
+  We are looking for an experienced Product Designer.
 skills: Product, SaaS Software, Cybersecurity, User Interface, User Experience, User Interaction, Usability Testing
 experience: senior